Dharshini279/Movie_Recommendation_App/README.md

 If the user enters their user ID (e.g. `User 50`), the app recommends:

-> The Matrix  Inception  The Dark Knight  Interstellar  Fight Club
+> The Matrix, Inception, The Dark Knight, Interstellar, Fight Club

 If the user types **"Iron Man"**, the content-based filter suggests:

-> Iron Man 2  Avengers  Captain America  Thor  Guardians of the Galaxy
+> Iron Man 2, Avengers, Captain America, Thor, Guardians of the Galaxy

 ## Tech Stack